 So a lack of headings makes skimming through content virtually impossible.
 Organizing your content with titles provides an accurate overview of the page content.
 However, use the proper heading tags like the H2 function instead of just a more prominent or bolder font.
 Headings should also follow a logical hierarchy with the title or H1 followed by H2 and H3 headings.

 Along with headlines outlining content on web pages, websites should have titles aptly describing the page’s topic or purpose.
-It’s because screen readers announce the ‘title’ element in the HTML code when loading web pages.
+When loading web pages, screen readers announce the ‘title’ element in the HTML code.
 Screen reader users save time otherwise spent scanning pages to determine their content this way.

 Website accessibility don’ts worth knowing